Nikko (Nikkō City) Trip - Travel Guide 1–2 days in nature

 Shinkyo Bridge

-In general, you can say that the area around Nikko is easily accessible by public transportation.
-So you can reach all the main sights by bus.
+In general, the area around Nikko is very accessible by public transport.
+So you can easily reach all local sightseeing spots by bus.

-One of Nikko’s most famous landmarks is the Shinkyo Bridge — a red arched bridge that offers a beautiful view and is located at the entrance to Nikkō Tōshō-gū Temple.
-This makes it the perfect first sightseeing spot.
-If you wish, you can pay a small fee to walk across it and take a photo (or have one taken).
+One of Nikko’s most famous landmarks is the Shinkyo Bridge—a red arched bridge that provides a beautiful view and is located at the entrance of the Nikkō Tōshō-gū Temple.
+That makes this the perfect spot for your first sightseeing stop.
+If you want, you can also pay a small fee to walk on the bridge and get a photo (taken of you).

 Google Maps: https://goo.gl/maps/ZFtXYWTJJGwvDnVj8